 We will take a day trip to the Storms River mouth where there are walks up the gorge in the forest and along the rugged coastline.

 The Tsitsikamma National Park incorporates 80km of spectacular sea and landscapes; a remote mountainous region with secluded valleys, coastal forests with deep river gorges leading down to the sea.
 Optional activities (own expense) include whale watching (in season) and treetop canopy tours.
-There is also the option (extra cost) of taking the world's highest bungi jump.

 In season, Hermanus offers some of the best land-based whale watching in the world.

 From June to November Southern Right whales come up from the southern oceans to the coast to calve and mate in the shallows.
 During the whale season we take a walk along this beautiful coastline looking out for whales.
 In summer, when the whales have left, we will explore the flowering fynbos in Fernkloof Nature Reserve.
 Our evening meal will be at a local restaurant (own expense).

 Cape Town is one of the most picturesque cities in the world, with the majestic Table Mountain providing its central focus.

 On our way into Cape Town, we visit Stellenbosch, South Africa's renowned wine region, for wine tasting (own expense) and a cellar tour.
 The mother city, as Cape Town is fondly called, has many attractions to offer visitors.
 We visit the harbour of Hout Bay village, explore Cape Point Nature Reserve on the rugged Southern Peninsula and enjoy the beautiful beaches, before going to the V&A Waterfront to eat out (own expense) at one of the excellent local restaurants.
 You also have the option of taking a tour to Robben Island (own expense), among other extra activities.